 Morphine type drugs can cause sickness for the first couple of weeks.
 You might take an anti sickness drug for the first week or so if you start taking strong painkillers.

 Once you get used to the painkiller you can usually stop taking the anti sickness drug.
 You could have an anti sickness tablet before each dose of your painkiller if you have sickness that does not go away.
 Or, your doctor could try a different painkiller.

 You might feel or be sick when you wake up from a general anaesthetic.
-Moderate sickness happens in around 16 out of 100 people (around 16%) after having an operation.
-But this depends on:
+This depends on:

 - the type of surgery